facebookresearch/StarSpace/README.md

       -adagrad         whether to use adagrad in training [1]

     The following arguments for eval are optional:
-      -basedoc         file path for a set of labels to compare against true label.
+      -basedoc         file path for a set of labels to compare against the true label.
 It is required when -fileFormat='labelDoc'.
-                       In the case -fileFormat='fastText' and -basedoc is not provided, we compare true label with all other labels in the dictionary.
+                       In the case -fileFormat='fastText' and -basedoc is not provided, we compare the true label with all other labels in the dictionary.

     The following arguments are optional: